ourownstory/neural_prophet/docs/source/future-regressors.md

 # Modelling Future Regressors

+---
+**NOTE**

+Future Regressors have to be known for the entire forecast horizon, e.g. `n_forecasts` into the future.

+---

 Future regressors are the external variables which have known future values.
 In that sense, the future regressors functionality if very similar to special events.